jlxip/RealDRAM/README.md

 - [ ] An assembler for RealDRAM.
 - [ ] A high level language.
 Creating a compiler that makes sure no necessary memory is lost would be quite challenging.

-If you do one of this projects, or a cool program for RealDRAM, open an issue and I will link your repo here :D
+If you do one of these projects or a cool program for RealDRAM, open an issue and I will link your repo here :D